-Companies that are being takenover or boughtout generally have one or more of the following characteristics: significant untapped borrowing capacity; shares trading at discounts from the current market value of their net assets; and at low multiples of their cash flows (i.e., their net incomes plus depreciation, depletion and other non-cash charges).
+Companies that are being takenover by other companies or boughtout by their managements and others generally have one or more of the three following common characteristics: significant untapped borrowing capacity; shares trading at discounts from the current market value of their net assets, and at low multiples of their cash flows (i.e., their net incomes plus depreciation, depletion and other non-cash charges).

-The foregoing - untapped borrowing capacity, undervalued assets and low cash flow multiples - are also common characteristics of many, if not most, of America's largest and soundest corporations.
+The foregoing - untapped borrowing capacity, undervalued assets and low cash flow multiples - are also common characteristics of many of America's largest and soundest corporations.

 Under such circumstances, buyers are able to finance-out a major portion of the purchase price against such companies' own assets and cash flows.
-When they do so, it is usually necessary to dedicate such cash flows to future debts service, rather than the replacement of aging plant and equipment and declining oil or other reserves.
+When they do so, it is usually necessary to dedicate such cash flows to future debt service, rather than the replacement of aging plant and equipment and declining oil or other reserves.
 Companies that do not replace aging facilities and declining reserves, become increasingly inefficient.

-Also, under current economic conditions, conservatively capitalized companies - those with low debt-equity ratios - have great incentive to borrow funds and reacquire their own shares or those of other companies, rather than suffer the consequences of such tactics by others.
+Also, under current economic conditions, conservatively capitalized companies - those with low debt-equity ratios - have incentives to borrow funds and reacquire their own shares or those of other companies, rather than suffer the consequences of such tactics by others.